Gowtham-98/ML-Case-Studies/Donors-Choose/README.md

 How to focus volunteer time on the applications that need the most assistance The goal of the competition is to predict whether or not a DonorsChoose.org project proposal submitted by a teacher will be approved, using the text of project descriptions as well as additional metadata about the project, teacher, and school.
 DonorsChoose.org can then use this information to identify projects most likely to need further review before approval.

-Required files for this Dataset can be found in another folder.

 I have performed [EDA](https://github.com/Gowtham-98/ML-Case-Studies/blob/main/Donors-Choose/EDA_Donors_Choose.ipynb), [Preprocessing](https://github.com/Gowtham-98/ML-Case-Studies/blob/main/Donors-Choose/Preprocessing_Donors_Choose.ipynb) and applying of XG Boost [Model](https://github.com/Gowtham-98/ML-Case-Studies/blob/main/Donors-Choose/Modelling_Donors_choose.ipynb) on our Dataset in 3 different notebooks respectively which are present in this folder.

 Please let me know for any queries or suggestions via  [email](mailto:munugowtham@gmail.com?subject=GitHub%20Query%20on%20Donors%20Choose%20Case%20Study).